 End of The Rainbow starring the Oliver Award Winner, Tracie Bennett, had a record breaking six months run at The Trafalgar Studios in London’s West End, followed by an Autumn Tour of the UK in the autumn of 2011.
 In April 2012, following a highly successful five-week run at the prestigious Guthrie Theatre in Minneapolis, Myers co-presented a five month run at The Belasco Theatre on Broadway, which was nominated for three Tony Awards.

-Myers has been a partner and Board member of aka Promotions Ltd, the world’s leading international advertising and marketing company specializing in Theatre and other ticketed events, since 2004.
+From 2004 to 2012, Myers was a partner and Board member of AKA Promotions Ltd, the world’s leading international advertising and marketing company specialising in Theatre and other ticketed events.